Ultimate Guide To Buying a Stairlift

 - Fold-up seats, footrests, and armrests: These help to ensure the seat doesn’t create an obstacle or hazard when not in use.

 - Safety sensors: Sensors detect obstacles in the lift’s path and signal the stairlift to stop.

 - Retractable seat belt: All lifts come with a seat belt as a standard feature.
 A retractable seat belt is easy-to-use and is more aesthetically pleasing than a loose one.

 - Harness: A harness will give additional support in cases where a seat belt doesn’t offer enough.

 - Flip-up rail: Stairlift rails have to extend beyond the last step of your staircase to ensure the chair will transport the user safely to the top or bottom of the stairs.
 The last section of rail can be a folding rail so that it can be stowed out of the way and not become a potential safety hazard.

 - Remote controls: These enable you to “call” and “send” the lift where needed.

 - Key switch: A key switch will help you prevent unauthorized use of the lift (such as by young children).

 - Manual emergency stop: This is a button that can be pushed if you need to stop the lift for some reason.

 - Battery backup: A battery backup will ensure your stairlift still works if there’s a power outage.

 - Swivel seat: This will make transfer onto and off of the lift easier and safer.

 - Adjustable seat height: Having an adjustable seat height is ideal if you have multiple users.

 You’ll notice that most features involve making the stairlift more practical and safe for users and others who will be in the home.
 There are aesthetic options too, such as the availability of different types of upholstery to suit the style of your home.

 When it comes to finding a stairlift that’s right for your body, of course, there’s no one size that fits all.
 Every lift will have specifications including weight capacity and seat width.
-Not paying attention to these could lead you to selecting a unit that is uncomfortable and unsafe.
+Not paying attention to these could lead you to select a unit that is uncomfortable and unsafe.

 Some tips for getting the right fit: